-- 1. This Ruling sets out the Commissioner's opinion on the way in which the relevant provisions identified in the Ruling part apply to the defined class of entities who participate in the scheme to which this Product Ruling relates.
-All legislative references in this Ruling are to the Income Tax Assessment Act 1997 (ITAA 1997) unless otherwise indicated. - 2.
-In this Product Ruling the scheme is an investment in the Macquarie Flexi 100 Trust (the Fund) using a limited recourse loan (Limited Recourse Investment Loan) made by Macquarie Specialist Investments Lending Limited (the Loan Provider) and the grant of put options (the Put Options) over the investment by the Loan Provider; and a further borrowing from the Loan Provider, if it occurs, used to fund the payment of interest on the Limited Recourse Investment Loan (Interest Loan).
-The Limited Recourse Investment Loan and Interest Loan are in the form of the Loan and Put Option Agreement contained in section 5.1 of Part II of the Product Disclosure Statement (PDS) that forms part of the scheme. - 3.
-This Ruling does not deal with the taxation consequences of: - the 'Walk-Away' feature (see subparagraph 22(v) of this Ruling); - exercising the Put Options (see paragraph 31 of this Ruling); - the termination of the scheme as described in subparagraph 22(s) of this Ruling; - fees paid by the Fund; - fees paid to the Responsible Entity; or - any upfront and trailing commissions, including any arrangement whereby commissions are rebated by a financial adviser to an Investor (see subparagraphs 22(w) and 22(x) of this Ruling).
+1. This Ruling sets out the Commissioner's opinion on the way in which the relevant provisions identified in the Ruling part apply to the defined class of entities who participate in the scheme to which this Product Ruling relates.
+All legislative references in this Ruling are to the Income Tax Assessment Act 1997 (ITAA 1997) unless otherwise indicated.

+2. In this Product Ruling the scheme is the investment in a Macquarie Flexi 100 Trust (the Fund) using a full recourse loan (Full Recourse Investment Loan) made by Macquarie Specialist Investments Lending Limited (the Loan Provider) and a further borrowing from the Loan Provider, if it occurs, used to fund the payment of interest on the Full Recourse Investment Loan (Interest Loan).
+The Full Recourse Investment Loan and Interest Loan are in the form of the Loan and Security Agreement contained in section 5.2 of Part II of the Product Disclosure Statement (PDS) that forms part of the scheme.

+- 3. This Ruling does not deal with the taxation consequences of: - the 'Walk-Away' feature (see subparagraph 20(v) of this Ruling); - the termination of the scheme as described in subparagraph 20(s) of this Ruling; - fees paid by the Fund; - fees paid to the Responsible Entity; or - any upfront and trailing commissions, including any arrangement whereby commissions are rebated by a financial adviser to an Investor (see subparagraphs 20(w) and (x) of this Ruling).